 A chicken wire photo frame has so many possible uses for Christmas, as well as any other time of year.
 Think of all the possibilities and got to Chicken Scratch for this tutorial.

-Muslin and raffia are two of the ingredients of many rustic and shabby chic crafts.
+Muslin and burlap are two of the ingredients of many rustic and shabby chic crafts.
 This little muslin angel will be a perfect addition to your rustic Christmas ornaments.
-Go to MOUNTAIN PULSE for the instructions for making this angel.
+Go to 504 Main for the instructions for making this angel.

 56. Santa Ornament

 This project is a paper mache santa ornament, with the foam board.
 You'll find the complete tutorial at Suzy's Sitcom.
 A really nice ornament to make for party favors or ornament exchanges.

 I have to admit that this is one of my favorite vintage ornaments.
 I love the huge nose on this snowman.
 You can make a vintage snowman ornament by following the instructions given at Crafts By Amanda.

 Whether you make grubby prim stars like this and hang them on your tree, or if you group them in a basket or tin, you'll have an outstanding Christmas arrangement.
 The tutorial for making this rustic star can be found at Craft and Fabric links.

 59. Half Eaten Gingerbread Man